siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 ## len(\<str\>)
-This function returns the length of the `<str>`.
+This function returns the length of `<str>`.

 #### Usage
-`<str>` argument can be either a string literal or a field name.
-One can use this function with an eval command.
+- `<str>` argument can be a string literal or a field name.
+- One can use this function with an eval command.

 #### Example
 The following command returns the length of the string in field name.